aparnac25/extract/README.md

 ### In development

-Developers can install and test the program using `git clone`
+Developers can install and run the program using `git clone`

 `git clone git@github.com:aparnac25/extract.git`